JsonlangJs/jsonlang/README.md

 ## 📗 **What's Next?**

 * Adding more math, logic, object, array, date, and casting methods.
-* Automation Testing for all methods and covering all cases.
 * Allow importing packages to extend JsonLang easily.
 * Provide plugins to wrap well-known packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
 * Make a UI Editor generate the JSON of JsonLang.